 There’s a strange paradox in AI right now.

 The tools have never been better.
 Open-source models run on consumer hardware.
-Frameworks like OpenClaw let you wire an AI agent into your email, your calendar, your spreadsheets, your social media.
-All for free.
+There are frameworks that let you wire an AI agent into your email, your calendar, your spreadsheets, your social media.
 The raw capability is there, sitting on a shelf, available to anyone with a weekend and a credit card.

 And yet almost nobody is actually using it.